School of Family and Consumer Sciences

 Grade Mode: Standard Letter

 FCS 4681.
-Family and Consumer Sciences: Principles and Process.
+Family and Consumer Sciences: Clinical Student Teaching.

 Students will apply knowledge and skills learned during the teacher preparation program while engaging in clinical practice with experienced Family & Consumer Sciences mentor teachers in school settings with university instruction and supervision.
 This culmination experience is required for Texas teacher certification.
 Requires departmental approval through the OEP.
 Prerequisites: Admittance to the Educator Preparation Program, 2.75 Overall GPA; Additional coursework may not be taken concurrently; For undergraduate students, all other degree-required course work must be completed; For graduate and post-baccalaureate students, all certification coursework must be completed.